 Clearly state which areas are smokefree on the school premises.
 It's up to you on how far past the school gates you wish to take it.
 Some have gone as far as the first school road crossing patrol area.
-If you have extra spaces like playing fields, put these into consideration too.
+If you have extra spaces that are part of the school, like playing fields, put these into consideration too.